 Raspberry Pi 2 needs a 5V/2A power adapter, whereas Raspberry Pi 3B and 3B+ needs a 5V/2.5A power adapter,

 The thermometer icons mean that the Player's main chip is hotter than normal.

 Why the overheating?
-Most probably, content pushed to players is somehow too heavy.
-You might not realize it, but adding too many Playlists, or transparent content, might put too much of a burden to the Player.
+Most probably, content pushed to players is somehow too "heavy".
+You might not realize it, but adding too many Playlists, or transparent content, might put too much of a burden on the Player.

 What can you do?
 Here are some possible remedies:

 - Try removing some content, combine multiple Widgets into single Widgets, or reach out to our support team and ask for help in order to optimize your Show or content in general.

 - Add a passive heat-sink.
 They are really cheap.
 Note that our Playboxes come pre-installed with a heat-sink (US warehouse only).

 - Try using a metal case instead of a plastic one.
 If using a case with a cover (like the Official Raspberry Pi case we ship over with our Playboxes), try removing the cover to allow the chip to cool.

 - Place the Player in a well ventilated space.